amoffat/sh/_docs_sources/index.rst

 system are easily available to you from within Python.

-sh relies on various Unix system calls and only works on Unix-like operating systems - Linux, macOS, BSD's etc. Specifically, Windows is not supported.
+sh relies on various Unix system calls and only works on Unix-like operating systems - Linux, macOS, BSDs etc. Specifically, Windows is not supported.

 Installation